-- Advantages and disadvantages. - Continuous training a method of training which requires participants to run, swim, cycle for periods of time - Advantages and disadvantages. - Resistance training a method of training which requires athletes to work against a load (resistance). - Advantages and disadvantages. - Interval training a method of training which involves periods of fast work and periods of recovery (slow work or rest).
-The recovery period enables the lactic acid in muscles to be removed. - Advantages. - Effect of exercise on the heart, circulatory and respiratory systems. - o Response of the heart; measurement of heart rate per minute: - stroke volume and cardiac output. - (Cardiac Output = Stroke Volume x Heart Rate). - Responses of the circulatory system. - Responses of the respiratory system; - (Minute Volume = Tidal Volume x Respiratory Rate). - Examples of breathing changes with exercise. - How the body controls body temperature. - Training effects of exercise on the following major organ and systems of the body, especially the heart, the circulatory system, the respiratory system and the skeletal muscles.
+- www.PapaCambridge.com - Continuous training a method of training which requires participants to run, swim, cycle periods of time. - o Advantages and disadvantages. - Resistance training a method of training which requires athletes to work against a load (resistance). - o Advantages and disadvantages. - Interval training a method of training which involves periods of fast work and periods of recovery (slow work or rest).
+The recovery period enables the lactic acid in muscles to be removed. - o Advantages. - Effect of exercise on the heart, circulatory and respiratory systems. - Response of the heart; measurement of heart rate per minute: - o stroke volume and cardiac output - o cardiac output = stroke volume × heart rate - Responses of the circulatory system - Responses of the respiratory system - o minute volume = tidal volume × respiratory rate - o examples of breathing changes with exercise - How the body controls body temperature. - Training effects of exercise on the major organ and systems of the body, especially the heart, the circulatory system, the respiratory system and the skeletal muscles.